pbierkortte/AI-Prompt-Toolkit/README.md

 My Personal Collection of AI Prompts, Code Snippets, and Tips & Tricks for Enhancing AI Projects

 > [!NOTE]
-> The contents of this toolkit, including prompts, documentation, and generated outputs, are likely AI-generated or AI-assisted.
+> The contents of this repo, including prompts, documentation, and generated outputs, are likely AI-generated or AI-assisted.

 ## Contents